buck-0x/eraser-io-mcp-server/MCP_USAGE.md

 ### Batch Diagram Generation

-You can ask Claude to generate multiple related diagrams:
+You can ask your host (e.g. Claude Desktop) to generate multiple related diagrams:

 ```
 Create a complete system design with: